JLOT97/Stream-ML/README.md

 ## 📚 6.
 API Endpoints <a name="endpoints"></a>

-The *MovieMate* API offers various endpoints that provide unique functionalities for movie data exploration and recommendation generation.
+The *Stream-ML* API offers various endpoints that provide unique functionalities for movie data exploration and recommendation generation.
 Here we describe each of them:

 1. [`GetFilmingCountByMonth`](https://stream-ml-jlot.onrender.com/docs): This endpoint allows you to find out the number of filmings made in a particular month.
 You just need to indicate the name of the month (in Spanish) or its corresponding number.
 To use this endpoint, simply click on the endpoint name.